DefinedNet/nebula-docs/src/data/docs/en/quick-start.md

 Nebula lighthouses allow hosts to find each other, anywhere in the world.
 Lighthouses are the only hosts in a Nebula network whose IP addresses should not change.
 Running a lighthouse requires very few compute resources, and you can easily use the least expensive option from a cloud hosting provider.
 If you're not sure which provider to use, a number of us have used $5/mo [DigitalOcean](https://digitalocean.com) droplets as lighthouses.

-Once you have launched an instance, ensure that Nebula udp traffic (default port udp/4242) can reach it over the internet and is not blocked by any inbound firewall.
+Once you have launched an instance, ensure that Nebula UDP traffic (default port udp/4242) can reach it over the internet and is not blocked by any inbound firewall.

 ### Creating Keys and Certificates